Garden identifier: weed seedlings

 Tackling weeds as they emerge means you can get on top of them before they get out of hand.

-While weeds are a persistent thorn in the side for gardeners, it's important to not be overzealous in your efforts to eradicate them, as many can be beneficial to wildlife.
+While weeds are a persistent thorn in the side for gardeners, it's important not to be overzealous in eradicating them, as many can benefit wildlife.
 Nettles, for example, provide food for the caterpillars of red admirals, commas and small tortoiseshells.

 More weed-busting advice: